 The Eucalyptus Shikibuton is an ameliorated version of the traditional all-cotton Shikibuton.
 The core is made of two layers of cotton fiber topped by layers of eucalyptus fiber on each side.
 The eucalyptus fiber is more breathable and eco-friendly.
 It also has more elasticity, and becomes less firm than cotton fiber when it’s compressed.
 Visually they look the same and roll easily.

-- Deluxe latex Made of 2″ of all-natural latex, two layers of eucalyptus fiber and two layers of cotton fiber.
+- Deluxe latex Made of 2″ of all-natural latex and two layers of eucalyptus fiber .

 You would like to try the Shikibutons?
 Visit the WHERE TO BUY page.